-Readmission
+Readmission after Dismissal

-Students who have been dismissed may apply for readmission after one year has elapsed.
+Students who have been dismissed may apply for readmission after one year has elapsed from the time of dismissal.
 Evidence to support the request for readmission must be submitted in writing to the program director.
 The burden of proof remains with the student.
 Filing an application does not guarantee readmission.